The Palace Hotel Madrid

-The Westin Palace Madrid (Spanish: Hotel Palace) is a luxury hotel located at Centro in Madrid, Spain, on the Carrera de San Jerónimo, with exteriors to Plaza de Cánovas del Castillo, Calle del Duque de Medinaceli, and Plaza de las Cortes.
+The Palace Hotel Madrid (Spanish: Hotel Palace) is a historic luxury hotel located in the Centro neighborhood of Madrid, Spain.

 History

 The Palace Hotel was developed by Belgian entrepreneur Georges Marquet by personal suggestion of King Alfonso XIII.
-Designed by the Monnoyer Studio and architect Leon Eduard Ferrés i Puig, the 800-room Palace was the largest hotel in Europe, and was constructed with a new material: reinforced concrete.
-The cornerstone was laid on 9 March 1911 and the hotel was built over a period of eighteen months, welcoming its first guests on 21 September 1912.
-The grand opening was celebrated on 12 October 1912.
-The land had cost 1.5 million Pesetas, while the hotel itself cost 15 million Pesetas.
+Designed by the Monnoyer Studio and architect Leon Eduard Ferrés i Puig, It celebrated its grand opening on October 12, 1912.

 The Palace was the first hotel in Spain (and only the second in the world) to have a bathroom in each guest room.
 It was also the first hotel in Spain to have a telephone in each room.
 Notable guests of the hotel during its first few decades were Igor Stravinsky, Pablo Picasso, Marie Curie, Mata Hari, Josephine Baker, Buster Keaton, Richard Strauss, Federico García Lorca, Luis Buñuel and Salvador Dalí.
-During the Spanish Civil War from 1936-9, the Palace became a military hospital.
+During the Spanish Civil War from 1936-9, the hotel became a military hospital.
 The famous glass-domed lounge was used as an operating theatre, due to the abundant natural light.
 After the war, the hotel was restored in 1939 at a cost of four million Pesetas.

-The basement of the building was famous in Madrid for providing diverse services, such as dance halls known as "The del Palace", a jazz lounge known as "Rector's Club", and a brewery known as "La Brasserie".
-In the 40s, Cine Palace opened here.